Community treatment orders (CTOs)

 Explains what a community treatment order (CTO) is, how it can affect you, and how you or your family members can change or end it.

 A community treatment order (CTO) is an order made by your responsible clinician to give you supervised treatment in the community.

-This means you can be treated in the community for your mental health problem, instead of going to hospital, but your responsible clinician can return you to hospital and give you immediate treatment if necessary.
+This means you can be treated in the community for your mental health problem, instead of going to hospital.
+But your responsible clinician can return you to hospital and give you immediate treatment if necessary.

-- section 3
+- Section 3

-- section 37 hospital order
+- Section 37 hospital order

-- unrestricted transfer direction under section 47
+- Unrestricted transfer direction under section 47 (Notional section 37)

 You cannot be put on a CTO if:

 - You are under sections 2, 4 or 5

 - You have already been discharged from your section.